jerome310/acl_3D_Store/README.md

 IGNORE THAT VIDEO!
 It'll ignore your tailwind files which won't give you the css for it

 # Tailwind CSS Command
+1) Go to tailwind css docs and run all their commands
+2) When you need to add things inside tailwindcss.config "copy Ariel Cameron Leather Sense tailwindcss.config file"
-npx tailwindcss -i ./src/tailwind.css -o ./assets/application.css --watch
+3) Run final command to connect all files to tailwind css: npx tailwindcss -i ./src/tailwind.css -o ./assets/application.css --watch